-NORD gratefully acknowledges Fabien Maldonado, MD, Assistant Professor of Medicine, Consultant, Division of Pulmonary and Critical Care Medicine, Mayo Clinic, Rochester, Minnesota, for assistance in the preparation of this report.
+NORD gratefully acknowledges Fabien Maldonado, MD, Associate Professor of Medicine, Thoracic Surgery and Mechanical Engineering, Division of Allergy, Pulmonary and Critical Care Medicine, Vanderbilt University, Nashville, TN, for assistance in the preparation of this report.

 The characteristic finding associated with yellow nail syndrome is the development of yellow, thickened, and excessively curved nails with almost complete stoppage of nail growth.
 Loss of the strip of hardened skin at the base and sides of a fingernail (cuticles) may also occur.
 Separation of the nails from the nail bed (onycholysis) may cause the nails to fall out.
 Some individuals may develop infection of the soft tissue around edge of the nails (paronychia).
 Any nail (both toenails and fingernails) may be affected.
 Unlike the nails in similar, related disorders, the nails of individuals with yellow nail syndrome generally remain clear (translucent) and smooth as opposed to not transparent (opaque) and rough.